emblab-westlake/ARGfams/README.md

 Only checks if the Default ARG DB is installed and installs it if not.

 **-v, --version**
-Prints the current MetaPhlAn version and exit
+Prints the current version

 **-h, --help**
-show this help message and exit
+show this help message